 - Everyone has the right to participate in shaping the public affairs of their own country, either directly or through freely elected representatives.

 - Everyone has the right to equal access to public office in their own country.

-- The will of the people shall be the basis for the authority of public power; this will must be expressed through regular, undistorted, universal and equal elections by secret ballot or by an equivalent free electoral procedure.
+- The will of the people is the basis for the authority of public power; this will must be expressed through regular, undistorted, universal and equal elections by secret ballot or an equivalent free election procedure.

-Everyone, as a member of society, has the right to social security and the right to enjoy, through national measures and international cooperation and taking into account the organization and resources of each State, the economic, social and cultural rights indispensable for his own dignity and the free development of his personality.
+Everyone, as a member of society, has the right to social security and is entitled to enjoy, through national measures and international cooperation and in accordance with the organization and resources of each State, the economic, social and cultural rights indispensable for his dignity and the free development of his personality.

 - Everyone has the right to work, to free choice of occupation, to just and satisfactory working conditions, and to protection against unemployment.

-- Every person, without distinction, has the right to equal pay for equal work.
+- Everyone, without distinction, has the right to equal pay for equal work.

-- Every person who works has the right to fair and satisfactory remuneration that provides him or her and his or her family with a livelihood commensurate with human dignity, supplemented, as appropriate, by other social protections.
+- Every person who works has the right to fair and satisfactory remuneration that ensures him and his family an existence commensurate with human dignity, supplemented where necessary by other social protection measures.